 Buying cheap shares after the stock market crash could be a sound move.
 Certainly, in some cases companies are currently trading at low prices for good reason.
 For example, they may have weak market positions.
 Or their balance sheets could contain significant amounts of debt that inhibit their financial prospects.
 However, many high-quality companies are currently trading at low prices just because of weak investor sentiment towards equities.

 Historically, buying undervalued shares has been a profitable strategy.
 Investors who have previously purchased bargain stocks have generally benefited to a greater extent from the market’s long-term growth prospects compared to their peers who purchase companies with high valuations.
 Low share prices mean greater scope for capital returns that could have a positive impact on an investor’s portfolio.

 Making a million

 Drip-feeding money into cheap shares can produce surprisingly large portfolio values over the long run.
 For example, investing £500 per month at the stock market’s historic annual growth rate of 8% would produce a £1m portfolio within 35 years.

 However, through buying undervalued shares today and holding them for the long run, an investor may be able to obtain a higher return than that of the wider market.
 This may improve their prospects of becoming a millionaire as the stock market recovers from its recent crash over the coming years.

-The post Stock market crash: I’d drip-feed money into cheap UK shares in an ISA for the new bull market appeared first on The Motley Fool UK.
+The post Stock market crash: I’d drip-feed money into cheap shares to make a million appeared first on The Motley Fool UK.

 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.